Relationship Between Pounds

 Invest in a Reliable Scale

 While measuring cups and spoons are standard, they are notoriously inaccurate for dry goods like flour or sugar due to how tightly the ingredient is packed.
-Plus, for anything involving pounds and ounces, a digital scale is your best friend.
+For anything involving pounds and ounces, a digital scale is your best friend.
 It eliminates the guesswork and ensures that your 2 lb batch of dough is actually 2 lbs, regardless of how much air is trapped in the flour.

 Master the "Mental Math" Shortcuts